igneous-labs/solana-mwa-wallet-standard/README.md

-# solana-mwa-standard-wallet
+# solana-mwa-wallet-standard

-See [package README](./solana-mwa-standard-wallet/README.md) for more details
+See [package README](./solana-mwa-wallet-standard/README.md) for more details